iokfine/mall/README.md

+# easy to build,need tools: npm
-# iView-project
+# iokfine-init

-This project is build for Vue.js 2 + vue-router + webpack2 + iView 2, just install and run.
+This project is build for Vue.js 2 + vue-router + webpack2 + iView 3, just install and run.

 ## Install
 ```bush